 Throughout February 2015, artist Nsenga Knight invited members of the Black Muslim community to collectively perform or present Malcolm X’s final eight speeches on the exact dates they were delivered 50 years prior and reflect on his continuing pertinence.

+Participants in this online exhibit were given two simple requests: to submit a photo of themselves with the image of Malcolm X and a brief audio commentary that described what Malcolm X means to them.
+But what you will see and hear are not simple reflections, but refractions on his legacy.
+In physics, when light passes through two planes it is refracted, the light bends and changes direction and speed.
+These submissions work similarly.
 The legacy of Malcolm X/Al Hajj Malik El Shabazz, which is itself a kind of light, passes from him and them to you.
 These refractions of his legacy come from different perspectives and offer multiple ways to consider the profound and transformative impact of Malcolm X/Al Hajj Malik El-Shabazz, may Allah be pleased with him.

 Maryam Y. Muhammad, Student

 Ustadha Zaynab Ansari, Tayseer Foundation Scholar-in-Residence

 Tom La Porte, Humanities Instructor

 Imam Sultan R. Muhammad, National Imam of the Nation of Islam